For production animal veterinarians, autumn is the time to remind farmers about the importance of trace element testing leading up to winter.

 Tissue and serum sampling in the autumn or at drying off, provides an opportunity to ensure trace elements and magnesium concentrations are appropriate heading into winter, and to assess any effects of sporidesmin on the liver.
 Options for sample collection include collecting liver and/or blood samples on-farm, or getting liver samples collected at the slaughter plant (updated works submission forms to be sent with animals, can be found on our website).

 We recommend on-farm collection of liver biopsies for trace element testing as it provides guaranteed animal selection and identification, better traceability of samples, is more cost effective for the farmer and provides more accurate results due to the controlled handling and transport of the samples.
+It also provides an opportunity to discuss the farm’s animal health strategies more generally.
 For more detailed information on liver biopsy sampling, read our information sheet.

 Liver biopsy performed by a veterinarian is Awanui Veterinary’s preferred sample type.